Last Updated on

-Become a Top Social Media Influencer in 2019
+How to Become a Top Social Media Influencer in 2020

-Social media influencer marketing is a type of marketing where the focus is placed on influential people rather than the target market as a whole on social media.
-It identifies individuals who have huge followings and therefore influence over potential customers and therefore orient their buying decisions and activities around these influencers.
-Being a top Influencer on Instagram for instance can and have lead to some very lucrative careers for some bloggers who have made a fortune with their posts.
-Here is what it takes to become a top social media influencer in 2019 in just a few steps!
+Social media influencer marketing is a type of marketing where the focus is placed on influential people who have generally built up huge followings on social media and therefore hold a certain influence over potential customers.
+These influencers have been shown to have the ability to orient a customer’s buying decisions and activities.
+Being a top Influencer on Instagram for instance can and has lead to some very lucrative careers for some bloggers who have made quite a decent living with their posts.
+Being a social media influencer is a real career and it takes consistent work.
+Here is what it takes to become a top social media influencer in 2020.

 This post contains affiliate links.
 For more information please read our disclosure.

-Social media influencers are usually ordinary people who have established credibility in a certain industry and gained a large following online thanks to their lifestyle or being an expert/authority in a particular niche whether it’s beauty, fashion, travel, food, parenting or any subject really.
+Social media influencers are usually ordinary people (versus celebrities) who have established credibility in a certain industry and gained a large following online thanks to their lifestyle or proving to be an expert/authority in a particular niche whether it’s beauty, fashion, travel, food, parenting or any subject really.